Classic Pop and Rock Hits

 Crossover and Experimental Applications

 But the versatility of the 1-5-6-4 progression doesn't stop there.
 Increasingly, we're seeing this chord sequence appear in more experimental and crossover musical contexts, such as in the work of artists like Imagine Dragons, who have seamlessly incorporated the progression into their unique brand of alternative rock.
-This demonstrates the enduring appeal and adaptability of this harmonic staple.

 Mastering the 1-5-6-4 Progression: Techniques and Strategies